One York Street

 Green Reason’s Role:

 LEED Consultants for the Project Team.
-The team includes architectural, structural, civil, mechanical and electrical engineering consultants, as well as the construction management team.
+The team included architectural, structural, civil, mechanical and electrical engineering consultants, as well as the construction management team.

 What Was Done